izivkov/CasioGShockSmartSync/README.md

 Here's a more detailed breakdown:
 Functionality:

-#### Google Calendar Integration:
+- Google Calendar Integration:
 The app allows you to sync your Google Calendar events with your G-Shock watch, displaying reminders and all-day events.
 - Automatic Timezone Adjustment:
 When traveling, the app can automatically update your watch's time based on your location.
 - Remote Control:
-The app can turn your watch into a remote control for your phone, enabling actions like taking pictures.
+The app can turn your watch into a remote control for your phone, enabling actions like taking pictures, music playback control, and more.
 - Customization:
-It allows you to configure various watch settings and even autofill some values from your phone.
+It allows you to configure various watch settings, including when to automatically update time.
+Can autofill some values from your phone.
+- No Casio Account Required:
+Unlike the official Casio app, the G-Shock Smart Sync app does not require a Casio account to use.
+Protects your privacy by not requiring a Casio account.

 #### Key Differences from the Official App: